 3) Click ‘Turn Windows features on or off’ in next screen as shown below.

-5) Earlier step will bring a dialog box where you can select extra features to install.
+5) The earlier step will bring a dialog box where you can select extra features to install.
 Select ‘Telnet Client’ by ticking the box.
 A small installation will run once you have pressed OK.

 That’s it, you do not need to restart the PC after the installation.
 You have successfully installed telnet client on Windows 10 and 8.1.